ericatsydney/ericatsydney.github.io/_posts/2016-05-24-refactoring.markdown

 Principle
 =========
-- Centralize: keep the same logic, setting in one file.

-- DRY: use iterator to repeat.
+- Sufficient comment.

+- Semantic naming.

 - Slip files according to the functions.

+- Centralize: keep the similar functions, setting in one file.

 - Decoupling: observer design pattern

+- DRY: use iterator to repeat.

 Javascript
 ==========